nicholsab/JBig2Decoder.NETStandard/README.md

 int width = 0;
 int height = 0;
 byte[] output = jbig.DecodeJBIG2(input, out width, out height);
+// the resulting 'byte[] output' is a RGB array

-// Then the bytes can be converted to an image using another library if needed.
+// Then the bytes can be converted to an image using your favorite image processing library.
 // To convert to a png using ImageSharp: var image = Image.LoadPixelData<Rgb24>(output, width, height);
 image.SaveAsPng("pic.png");
 ```

+# Versions

+* 1.4.0 - All package dependencies removed and only a byte array is created

+* 1.3.0 - All libraries converted to .NET Standard 2.0

 # Original History